brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-25-unix-history.md

 > Most of the programs up until that time couldn't take standard input, because there wasn't the real need.
 They had file arguments. grep had a file argument, cat had a file argument.
 Thompson saw that that wasn't going to fit into this scheme of things, and he went in and changed all those programs in the same night.
 I don't know how.
 In the next morning we had this orgy of 'one-liners.'
 Everybody had one-liner.
 'Look at this, look at that.'

+grep

+> One afternoon I asked Ken Thompson if he could lift the regular expression recognizer out of the editor and make a one-pass program to do it.
+He said yes.
+The next morning I found a note in my mail announcing a program named grep.